Goliad County, Texas: History

+Pajalat and Siquipil, both Coahuiltecan peoples, were indigenous peoples who lived in what became Goliad County.
+A 1727 Spanish map records them living in the area.

 The first declaration of independence for the Republic of Texas was signed in Goliad on December 20, 1835, although the formal declaration was made by the Convention of 1836 at Washington-on-the-Brazos.
 Goliad County was the site of two battles in the Texas Revolution.
-The Battle of Goliad was a minor skirmish early in the war.
-However the subsequent battle of Coleto was an important battle that culminated on March 27, 1836.
+The Battle of Goliad was a minor skirmish early in the war, and the subsequent battle of Coleto was an important battle that culminated on March 27, 1836.
 Col. James Fannin and his Texan soldiers were executed by the Mexican army, under orders from Gen. Antonio López de Santa Anna, in what became known as the Goliad Massacre.
 This event led to the Texas Revolutionary battle cry "Remember the Alamo!
 Remember Goliad!"
 Although many remember the Alamo today, fewer remember Goliad.
 The site of the massacre is located near Presidio la Bahia, just south of the town of Goliad.

 In 1874, Juan Moya, a prominent Tejano landowner and Mexican army captain who fought in the Texas Revolution, was lynched, along with his two sons, by a mob who suspected them of murdering a neighboring family in Goliad County.

 Goliad County is also the birthplace of General Ignacio Zaragoza, who led the Mexican army against the invading forces of Napoleon III in the Battle of Puebla on May 5, 1862 ("Cinco de Mayo").